History of Architecture (3,000 BCE - present)

 Romanesque Revival architecture was a 19th century style championed by architects like the Louisiana-born Henry Hobson Richardson (1838-86), who was responsible for "Richardsonian Romanesque", as exemplified by the Marshall Field Wholesale Store (1885-87), in Chicago.

 The term 'Gothic' denotes a style of architecture and art that superceded Romanesque, from the mid-12th century to the mid-15th century.
 Coined originally as a term of abuse by Italian Renaissance artists and others like Christopher Wren, to describe the type of Medieval architecture they considered barbaric, as if to suggest it was created by Gothic tribes who had destroyed classical art of Antiquity, the Gothic art style is characterized by the use of pointed arches, thinner walls, ribbed vaults, flying buttresses, huge stained glass windows and elaborate tracery.
 Think of it as a sort of finer, more vertical, more detailed, brighter, more exciting and more inspirational form of Romanesque.
+The Gothic style as applied to cathedrals is usually divided into two variations: Rayonnant Gothic Architecture (c.1200-1350) and Flamboyant Gothic Architecture (1375-1500).
 Modern critics like John Ruskin had a high opinion of the Gothic style.
 For more, see: Gothic Architecture.
 See also: Gothic Sculpture.

 The 12th century was a period of growth in trade and urban development throughout Europe.
 This inceasing prosperity, together with advances in science and geometry, plus new ideas about how cathedrals could be built in order to inspire religious devotion among the masses, were all important factors in the development of gothic architecture.
 Although the new style was closely associated with the promotion of religion, and although much of the gothic building program was financed by monastic orders and local bishops, it was not a religious architectural movement.
 In a way, Christianity was a product brand used by secular authorities, to compete for prestige and influence.
 As a result, Kings and lesser administrators saw cathedrals as major civic and commercial assets, and supported their construction accordingly.